staffanm/ferenda/doc/firststeps.rst

   $ ./ferenda-build.py w3c news
   $ ./ferenda-build.py w3c frontpage

-The toc and feeds commands creates static files for general indexes/tables of contents of all documents in our docrepo as well as Atom feeds.
+The ``toc`` and ``feeds`` commands creates static files for general indexes/tables of contents of all documents in our docrepo as well as Atom feeds, and the ``frontpage`` command creates a suitable frontpage for the site as a whole.

 .. note::